How exactly do you say sugar in Italian?

 Addolcisco il caffè con la melassa invece che con lo zucchero.

-I sweeten coffee with molasses instead of sugar.
+I sweeten my coffee with molasses instead of sugar.

 Questo caffè è troppo dolce!